-RVU is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process.
-Anyone needing such accommodations or support should contact the Director of Disability Services, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.
+RVU is committed to providing reasonable accommodation and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process.
+Anyone needing such accommodation or support should contact the Director of Disability Services, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodation is appropriate and necessary for full participation in the process.